babazeek/sales_dashboard/README.md

 ### d.
 Best and Worst Sellers Analysis
 A key feature of the dashboard is its focus on identifying top and bottom-selling pizzas:
-- **Top 5 Best Sellers**: We identified the pizzas with the highest sales and revenue, which included Classic Deluxe and Chicken Pizza.
+- **Top 5 Best Sellers**: We identified the pizzas with the highest sales and revenue.
-- **Bottom 5 Worst Sellers**: Pizzas like Brick Hair Pizza and Sata Pizza, which performed poorly in terms of orders, were highlighted.
+- **Bottom 5 Worst Sellers**: Pizzas, which performed poorly in terms of orders, were highlighted.

 This analysis allows the business to focus on promoting popular items while reevaluating or removing underperforming pizzas from the menu.